olup/my-own-box/README.md

 A small client is integrated too, so that you can start using MOB straight away.

-**Great for editing a static file blog, have a quick web folder to keep your files with you (but away from the NSA or Google), to edit your code on the go**
+**Great for editing a static file blog, have a quick web folder to keep your files with you (but away from the NSA or Google), or to edit your code on the go**

 ## Usage